dgibbs64/HLSW-Fixes/README.md

 With fix
 <img src="http://i.imgur.com/IxuHs5q.png" alt="hl2-fix" />

-Fix as per these posts
+### Fix as per these posts

+I stumbled across these posted that related to this issue.
+They resolved the problem and I decided to put these fixes in to an easy to use patch.
 * http://www.nomoreroominhell.com/forums/index.php?showtopic=12214
 * http://steamcommunity.com/app/222880/discussions/2/35220315821929357